rdkcmf/rdk-aamp/README.txt

 							0 - CEA 608
 							1 - CEA 708

+maxPlaylistCacheSize            Max Size of Cache to store the VOD Manifest/playlist .
+Size in KBytes.Default is 3072.

 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets